openwrt/packages/net/simple-adblock/files/README.md

 opkg update; opkg install ip6tables-mod-nat kmod-ipt-nat6;
 ```

-### Requirements for Faster Blocklist Processing
+### Requirements for Faster Block-list Processing

 The ```coreutils-sort``` is an optional, but recommended package as it speeds up sorting and removing duplicates from the merged list dramatically.
 If opkg complains that it can't install ```coreutils-sort``` because /usr/bin/sort is already provided by busybox, you can run the following command:

 ```sh
 opkg --force-overwrite install coreutils-sort